perftool-incubator/multiplex/README.md

 ```

 The order of precedence for overriding params is the following:
-    1. `essentials`: always use (override params defined elsewhere).
+    1. `essentials`: always use params, override defined params.
-    2. param sets defined in the input file: apply params overriding defaults and
+    2. `sets`: param sets defined in the input file override all params
-       `presets`.
+       defined elsewhere.
+    3. `global-options`: params included override `presets`.
-    3. `presets`: override all default params with the params in the `presets`
+    4. "named" `presets`: override all `defaults` params.
-       array.
-    4. `defaults`: only use if not defined anywhere else.
+    5. `defaults`: params are use only if the set is empty (no other params
+       defined in the set).

 ### presets